Matt Vierling Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 4.16 team ERA ranks 12th across all league pitching staffs.
+- The Guardians' 4.16 team ERA ranks 12th among all league pitching staffs.

+- Guardians pitchers combine to surrender 14 home runs (0.9 per game), the seventh-fewest in the league.

-- Gaddis (0-1) gets the starting nod for the Guardians in his fourth start of the season.
-He has an 8.53 ERA in 12 2/3 innings pitched, with 11 strikeouts.
+- Gaddis makes the start for the Guardians, his fourth of the season.
+He is 0-1 with an 8.53 ERA and 11 strikeouts through 12 2/3 innings pitched.

-- The righty's last time out came on Tuesday against the New York Yankees, when he went three innings, surrendering eight earned runs while giving up eight hits.
+- In his last appearance on Tuesday against the New York Yankees, the right-hander threw three innings, allowing eight earned runs while surrendering eight hits.

-- The 25-year-old has put up an ERA of 8.53, with 7.8 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .275 batting average against him.
+- The 25-year-old has an ERA of 8.53, with 7.8 strikeouts per nine innings, in three games this season.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.